-Endorsed by: The American College of Sports Medicine
+Endorsed by: The American College of Sports Medicine and the American Council on Exercise

 The Physical Fitness degree option offers students an opportunity to expand upon the Physical Fitness certificate program.
 In addition to instruction in nutrition, cardiovascular and strength conditioning, personal training, and other topics that are covered in the certificate program, the degree program goes on to explore the human body and its relationship to exercise and fitness more intensely.
 Topics include the mind/body connection, injury prevention, and sports psychology.
 Deeper exploration of exercise physiology and human anatomy are also provided.